fenriskiba/fenriskiba.github.io/tech/linux/distro-hopping-2024.md

 # Distro Hopping

 1. Linux Mint
-2. Fedora Gnome
+2. Tuxedo OS
-3. Fedora KDE
+3. Nobara
-4. Tuxedo OS
+4. Fedora Gnome*
-5. Nobara
+5. Fedora KDE*
 6. OpenSUSE Tumbleweed
 7. PopOS (if Cosmic is out)

+\* May not follow through on these depending on my impressions of Tuxedo and Nobara.

 Only in VMs
 1. NixOS